Greening Africa’s Special Economic Zones: A Case Study from Dube TradePort SEZ

 Our team’s work centred around aligning the project with the Green Star SA rating system, the Green Building Council of South Africa’s benchmark for environmental sustainability.

-Dube TradePort Block D
+Dube TradePort Block D (Iziko@Dube)

 The sustainability design team members were requested to guide the team in accordance to achieving green building design attributes for the project.